 Behance.net is Adobe’s social media platform for creatives.
 All kinds of work is showcased there, with special sections for work done in Adobe’s own products (of course).
 There isn’t actually a section for Web Design, but that’s okay because you’re visiting for inspiration, right?
 And inspiration can come from just seeing something that gets you thinking, and there is more work to see on Behance than you would be able to get through.
 Consider it like a trip to an art gallery (which is also recommended) where you just poke around and see what grabs your attention.

 If you’re not sure where to start, the Best of Behance curated collection is always a good first step.
 The UI/UX gallery is also an excellent port of call for web designers, and some innovative web design work can always be found in the XD gallery too.

 But like any gallery, it’s worth having an aimless wander and seeing what you chance to happen upon.

 Ok, this is the ‘weird’ suggestion, which is unsurprising as it born of the mind of Brian Eno.
 Oblique Strategies, at its heart, is a tool for overcoming creative block using random suggestions.
-The story behind its invention and development is fascinating and even has its own website.
+The story behind its invention and development is fascinating.
 Originally card-based, with the subtitle “Over One Hundred Worthwhile Dilemmas”, it is more than a hundred statements or suggestions which may (or may not) inspire lateral thinking.
 Examples include:

 - What mistakes did you make last time?